thaysom22/gitpod-full-template-dec2020/README.md

 * Need to use custom jQuery Jasmine matchers when selecting with jQuery **because a jQuery object wrapping DOM references is returned.**
 * In future projects I would like to use specific "js-*" classes or "data-*" attributes for selection by Javascript; however since this project is relatively small scale and I was already quite far through the project when I realized this I decided it was not enough of a priority to be worthwhile refactoring HTML, JS and fixture strings.
+* The mathjs api/library is amazing!
+I can use this to help me create more educational tools and games in the future.
+I used the api for this project as I wanted to practice using the XMLHttpRequest object and working with JSON data, but in future I would just use the library.

 ## 7. Acknowledgements and Credits